Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Custom Sprite Effects
+* name: Skateboarding Stunts
-* description: Join Shannon, Joey, and Vivian as we make a bunch of custom sprite effects!
-We make a teleportation animation, a leaf kicking fall vibe, a freeze/iced tile, and angry/surprised emotes!
+* description: Join Richard, Joey, and Vivian as we make a game about skateboarding!
+Press A to flip
-* youTubeId: mP4H3F128iw
+* youTubeId: BDng6c-Jkmc
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/BDng6c-Jkmc.jpg

+---

+* name: Color Changing World
+* description: Join Richard, Joey, and Vivian as we explore color!
+We're starting the basis of a game where the colors change when you walk through a door.
+* youTubeId: 0sDq7w1rGLc
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/mP4H3F128iw.jpg
+* imageUrl: /static/advanced-stream/0sDq7w1rGLc.jpg

 ---